dotpyu/codemd/README.md

 ## 📝 Overview

+Tired of copying code files one by one?
+CodeMD instantly collects all relevant code in Markdown format and copies it to your clipboard - ready for ChatGPT, Claude, or any LLM?
 CodeMD helps you convert your code files or entire codebase into a format that's optimal for code-related prompts with Large Language Models (LLMs) like GPT-4, Claude, and others.
 It automatically processes your code files and outputs them in a clean, markdown-formatted structure that's perfect for LLM interactions.

 ## ✨ Features